 While Witherspoon received resounding critical acclaim for that role (and even a Golden Globe nomination), her success was ignored as she searched for new parts.
 Studio after studio awarded the plum roles she sought to others.
 One can only speculate that she was tarred with the image of the conniving character from ‘Election’.
 It is a distinct disadvantage to be perceived as an ambitious, overachieving woman as it goes hand in hand with being stereotyped a shrew.

-The astute Witherspoon recognized that she needed to play a likable female character to move her career forward.
+The astute Witherspoon recognized that she needed to play a likeable female character to move her career forward.
 That’s when the script arrived for “Legally Blonde”, featuring a shallow West coast girl who applies to Harvard law school in an effort to snare a particular man.
 At first Witherspoon rejected the role.
 She bristled at the lead character’s lack of depth but after consideration, she worked on the script and repositioned the story.

 The female lead she devised was as intelligent and savvy in the courtroom as she was warm and feminine in the beauty salon.
 The film was a huge financial success, spurring a whole movement of girls who felt free to embrace pink while pursuing ambitious careers.
 She gave them a gift- permission to love being a girl!
 Not only that, it was a break-out role for Witherspoon making her a full-fledged star.